snotwadd20/ClickerFramework/README.md

 (these do most of the work)

 - AddToRate.cs - Put on a button.
 Send "OnClick" message to add to a currency's global click or tick rates
-- Buyable.cs - Put on a button (send "Buy" message) to make it a buyable.
+- Buyable.cs - Put on a button to make it a buyable (send "Buy" message to buy a thing).
 Disables button if you can't afford it.
 Works with following scripts:
 - MultiplyCurrency - Use this on a button (send OnClick) to multiply the linkes currency total by n when clicked.
 Use with a buyable, and the price gets subtracted before the multiplication.

 --- WRAPPERS ---